lsst-dm/dmtn-198/index.rst

 The Hermes service reads messages from the Rucio event database, converts them to messages, and sends those messages to an ActiveMQ message broker.
 Once consumed by a client, these messages are no longer available.
-Generally, a monitoring service reads these messages for reports on the status of Rucio and, therefore, can not be used by any other client.
+Generally, a monitoring service reads these messages for reports on the status of Rucio and, therefore, the messages can not be used by any other client.
 We wish to use these messages to trigger Butler ingestion once files arrive at an RSE.
 However, since the monitoring service already consumes these messages, we need a new method to obtain that information to perform Butler Ingestion.